-Actuate the foot brake several times before going on a ride until you can feel a firm pressure point.
+- Actuate the foot brake several times before going on a ride until you can feel a firm pressure point.

-- Check the wheel bearing for damage and wear. - " If the wheel bearing is damaged or worn: - Change the rear wheel bearing. - Clean and grease shaft seal ring and contact surface the spacer.
+- If the wheel bearing is damaged or worn:

+- Change the rear wheel bearing. 🔌

+- Clean and grease shaft seal ring and contact surface of the spacer.

-Long-life grease (p.
-330)
+Long-life grease (🕮 p.
+342)